Editors Draft: $Date: 2009/11/12 15:22:17 $ [changelog]

 - focus the evaluation with users on potential areas of concern.

-The initial review identifies any significant accessibility barriers to fix before evaluating with real users.
+The initial review identifies any significant accessibility barriers to fix before evaluating with users.
 It also helps define what to focus on for evaluation with users.

 Range of User Evaluation